atulkr17/atulkr17/README.md

 My experience includes developing end-to-end backend features such as authentication and authorization, database design, and optimized data querying using PostgreSQL and MySQL.
 I enjoy solving real-world backend challenges like performance, concurrency, and system reliability, and I’m comfortable working with Git, GitHub, Jira, and deploying services on AWS.

-I’m currently looking for opportunities as a Backend Developer or Software Engineer where I can contribute to production-ready systems, learn from experienced teams, and continue growing as a backend engineer.. <br>
+I’m currently looking for opportunities as a Backend Developer or Software Engineer where I can contribute to production-ready systems, learn from experienced teams, and continue growing as a backend engineer. <br>

 ## 🌐 Socials: